Dimm-ddr/BookScrapper/readme.md

 ## Features

-1. **Data Scraping:** Extracts book information from Goodreads.
+1. **Data Retrieval:** Fetches book information from Open Library, Google Books APIs, and Goodreads.
-2. **Data Fetching:** Fetches book information from Open Library and Google Books APIs.
+2. **Data Processing:** Processes and standardizes book data from various sources.
 3. **Data Uploading:** Uploads processed data to a Notion database.
-4. **Command Line Interface (CLI):** Provides an easy way to run the different components of the project.
+4. **Command Line Interface (CLI):** Provides an easy way to run different components of the project.

 ## Prerequisites